Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 2. Bleeding due to poor healing of sutures or stress on them;

-3. Suture endometriosis - a condition in which the endometrium begins to form on the peritoneum (it is extremely rare);
+3. Suture endometriosis is a condition in which the endometrium begins to form on the peritoneum (extremely rare);

-4. Infection of the blood or peritoneum, neighboring organs in the hodge operation manifests itself just during this period;
+4. Infection of the blood or peritoneum, neighboring organs during the operation manifests itself precisely during this period;

-5. Prolonged and persistent pain syndrome that develops when the nerve trunks are damaged;
+5. Long-term and persistent pain syndrome that develops when nerve trunks are damaged;

-6. Inflammatory process, temperature after removal of the uterus is its sign;
+6. An inflammatory process, temperature after removal of the uterus is a sign of it;

-7. Accession of viruses and infections, fungi, as a result of reduced local immunity;
+7. Attachment of viruses and infections, fungi, as a result of reduced local immunity;

-8. Some deterioration in the quality of sexual life, which usually disappears after hormone therapy;
+8. Some deterioration in the quality of sexual life, which usually disappears after hormonal therapy;

 9. Decreased libido, which is also regulated by hormones;